DavidT3/DAXA/paper/paper.md

 user can also select only a subset of instruments, if the telescope has more than one, to exclude any that may not contribute to their analysis.

-Once as set of relevant observations have been identified, for either a single mission or a set of missions, a [Daxa]{.smallcaps} multi-mission data archive can be declared.
-This will automatically download the selected data from the various telescope archives, if the user had not already triggered that, and proceeds to ingest and organise the data so that it can be managed (and if necessary, updated) through the [Daxa]{.smallcaps} interface.
-Within the Python interface it is easy to see and explore exactly what data files are available and for which observations.
-We have also implemented user-friendly, multi-threaded, data preparation and cleaning routines for some telescopes (_XMM_ and _eROSITA_ in particular); fine control of the parameters that control these processes is retained, but default behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
-Another key benefit of reducing data with [Daxa]{.smallcaps} is the easy access to software logs through our interface, in case of suspected problems during the reduction processes.
+Once a set of relevant observations have been identified, for either a single mission or a set of missions, a [Daxa]{.smallcaps} data archive can be declared.
+This will automatically download the selected data from the various telescope archives, and proceeds to ingest and organise the data so that it can be managed (and if necessary, updated) through the [Daxa]{.smallcaps} interface.
+We have also implemented user-friendly, multi-threaded, data preparation and cleaning routines for some telescopes (_XMM_ and _eROSITA_ in particular, though this will expand); fine control of the parameters that control these processes is retained, but default behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
+Another key benefit of reducing data with [Daxa]{.smallcaps} is the easy access to data logs through our interface, in case of suspected problems during the reduction processes.
 The module is also capable of safely handling processing failures, simply recording at which processing step the failure occurred for a particular ObsID.

 All of this information is retained permanently, not just while the initial [Daxa]{.smallcaps} processes are running.
 Any [Daxa]{.smallcaps} archive can be loaded back into memory after the fact, once again providing access